 How much does group health insurance cost?

 About 159 million people are covered by employer-based health insurance, making it the most popular coverage option today.
-Providing health insurance is a great way businesses can gain a competitive edge for hiring, employee retention, and enhancing overall workplace satisfaction and productivity.
+Providing health insurance is a great way businesses can gain a competitive edge for hiring, boost employee retention, and improve workplace satisfaction and productivity.

-To offer a look into trends and the cost of health insurance over the years, the Kaiser Family Foundation2 conducts an annual survey that provides some insight into employer-sponsored health insurance.
+To look into trends and the cost of health insurance over the years, the Kaiser Family Foundation2 conducts an annual survey that provides some insight into employer-sponsored health insurance.

-In 2022, the average amount that employees contributed toward the cost of health employer-sponsored insurance premiums reached:
+In 2022, the average amount that employees contributed toward the cost of health employer-sponsored insurance premiums was:

 - $659/month for self-only coverage

 - $1,871/month for family coverage

 Average premium costs for employer-sponsored individual plans have been roughly the same over the past few years.
 However, the average premium for family coverage has increased by 20% over the last five years and 43% over the previous ten years.

 In 2022, employers contributed roughly $6,500 each year towards individual premiums and about $16,300 towards family premiums.

 Increases in group premiums impact not only employers but employees as well.
 In addition to factoring in how much premiums will cost, employees should also consider their annual deductible amount when estimating the cost of health insurance.